mark-hahn/server-script/README.md

 - **options**:
   - **syncChangedFiles**: On every server-script run command and/or when saving, sync local project directory with remote.
-Default is `yes`
+Default is `no`
   - **scriptOnRun**:  A script to run on the server when `server-script:run` is executed.
 If this is blank then nothing is run.
 Default is `build.sh`.
   - **scriptOnSave**:  A script to run on the server on every file save.
 If this is blank then nothing is run on save.
 Default is blank.
   - **useGitignore**: Enable to avoid syncing files to the server that are ignored in the `.gitignore` file.
 Default is `yes`.